iTflatApps/SmartNotes/contributing.md

 Thanks for taking the time for contribute!

-## Code of Conduct
+## Code of conducts

-This project adheres to the Contributor Covenant [code of conduct](https://github.com/iTflatApps/SmartNotes/blob/main/CODE_OF_CONDUCT.md).
+This project adheres to the Contributor Covenant code of conduct.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [@Yesnoruly](https://t.me/yesnoruly).
+Please report unacceptable behavior to [@yesnoruly](https://t.me/yesnoruly)